Colt, Rock Island, Springfield and Kimber 1911 Recoil Spring Replacement Guide

 Springs wear out and need to be replaced at a particular interval to avoid issues with the recoil operation of your gun.
 When a recoil spring starts to become weak, it may cause malfunctions as the timing of the slide cycle will be off.
 The weak spring will allow the slide to travel backwards too fast, possibly resulting in stovepipes, or Type 2 malfunctions.
-It is also possible that the gun will not go into battery, and will not fire as a result.
+It is also possible that the gun will not go into battery (the slide is all the way forward), and will not fire as a result.

 It is best to avoid these potential issues by replacing your recoil spring at the manufacturers recommended interval.
 See my tutorial on How to Replace a Recoil Spring on a Kimber Pro Carry 1911.